Death toll surpasses 5,000 after devastating earthquake rocks Turkey, Syria. Chevron right

 "Even a one-hour time shift can make it more difficult to wake up and fall back asleep on a set schedule," she said in an email.
 "This can mean not feeling sleep at your desired bedtime and/or not feeling rested enough when it's time to get up."

-The effects of such shifts mean more than just a night of tossing and turning or a morning of drowsiness.
-It can directly influence a person's performance at school, at work and an individual's overall health and wellbeing.
+The effects of such a shift mean more than just a night of tossing and turning or a morning of drowsiness.
+They can directly influence a person's performance at school, at work, and overall health and well-being.

 This is particularly true and dangerous for those with preexisting physical and mental health conditions.